xuangu-fang/ML-Poli-Sci/README.md

 - 2024/4/18-5/30:
    - add variables: VCF0006a” or “Unique Respondent Number (Cross-year ID for panel cases), voter/non-voter, vote_D/vote_R to the state-wise prediction results:
-        - VCF0006a: added
+        - VCF0006a: done
         - voter/non-voter,vote_D/vote_R: already in the data

    - add the one model trained on the whole data and the state-wise model prediction results:
-        - to do in Friday
+        - to do in - done

    - add the citation of the ML term in documents
+        - done
    - clean the code, make it:
         - script-run for new data test (apply curent model to new data)
         - script-run for new data training (model update)